Drag (entertainment): Opera

 In Baroque opera, where soprano roles for men were sung by castrati, Handel's heroine Bradamante, in the opera Alcina, disguises herself as a man to save her lover, played by a male soprano; contemporary audiences were not the least confused.
 In Romantic opera, certain roles of young boys were written for alto and soprano voices and acted by women en travestie (in English, in "trouser roles").
 The most familiar trouser role in pre-Romantic opera is Cherubino in Mozart's Marriage of Figaro (1786).
+In Beethoven's opera Fidelio Leonore, the faithful wife of Florestan, disguises herself as a man to save her husband.
 Romantic opera continued the convention: there are trouser roles for women in drag in Rossini's Semiramide (Arsace), Donizetti's Rosamonda d'Inghilterra and Anna Bolena, Berlioz's Benvenuto Cellini, and even a page in Verdi's Don Carlo.
 The convention was beginning to die out with Siebel, the ingenuous youth in Charles Gounod's Faust (1859) and the gypsy boy Beppe in Mascagni's L'Amico Fritz, so that Offenbach gave the role of Cupid to a real boy in Orphée aux Enfers.
 But Sarah Bernhardt played Hamlet in tights, giving French audiences a glimpse of Leg (the other in fact being a prosthesis) and Prince Orlovsky, who gives the ball in Die Fledermaus, is a mezzo-soprano, to somewhat androgynous effect.
 The use of travesti in Richard Strauss's Rosenkavalier (1912) is a special case, unusually subtle and evocative of its 18th-century setting, and should be discussed in detail at Der Rosenkavalier.

 Film and television

-The self-consciously risqué bourgeois high jinks of Brandon Thomas' Charley's Aunt (London, 1892) were still viable theatre material in La Cage aux Folles (1978), which was remade, as The Birdcage, as late as 1996.
+The self-consciously risqué bourgeois high jinks of Brandon Thomas's Charley's Aunt (London, 1892) were still viable theatre material in La Cage aux Folles (1978), which was remade, as The Birdcage, as late as 1996.

-Dame Edna, the drag persona of Australian actor Barry Humphries, is the host of several specials, including The Dame Edna Experience.
-Dame Edna also tours internationally, playing to sell-out crowds, and has appeared on TV's Ally McBeal.
-Dame Edna represents an anomalous example of the drag concept.
+Dame Edna, the drag persona of Australian actor Barry Humphries, was the host of several specials, including The Dame Edna Experience.
+Dame Edna also toured internationally, playing to sell-out crowds, and appeared on TV's Ally McBeal.
+Dame Edna represented an anomalous example of the drag concept.
 Her earliest incarnation was unmistakably a man dressed (badly) as a suburban housewife.
-Edna's manner and appearance became so feminised and glamorised that even some of her TV show guests appear not to see that the Edna character is played by a man.
+Edna's manner and appearance became so feminised and glamorised that even some of her TV show guests appear not to see that the Edna character was played by a man.
 The furor surrounding Dame Edna's "advice" column in Vanity Fair magazine suggests that one of her harshest critics, actress Salma Hayek, was unaware Dame Edna was a female character played by a man.

 In 2009, RuPaul's Drag Race first premiered as a television show in the United States.
 The show has gained mainstream and global appeal, and it has exposed multiple generations of audiences to drag culture.